-The only floral kingdom contained within a single country, the Cape Floral Kingdom consists primarily of two key vegetation groups: fynbos and renosterveld.
-Gondwana Game Reserve is situated within this kingdom and is currently trying to balance the conservation of the over 8000 potential plant species in the region with the reintroduction of large herbivore species such as elephants and rhino.
+The only floral kingdom contained within a single country, the Cape Floral Kingdom is home to endemic and highly threatened fynbos vegetation.
+Gondwana Game Reserve is situated within this kingdom and is currently trying to balance the conservation of the over 8000 plant species in the region with the reintroduction of large herbivore species such as elephants.
 This fenced reserve represents a pocket of protection for these species, amid a landscape dominated by agriculture.
-Floral and avian diversity and composition within the reserve are currently poorly understood, and the reserve management are eager to understand how different land use and management histories are affecting them.
-Experimental burn and exclosure plots designed to prevent herbivore browsing have been set up throughout within each main habitat type.
-Vegetation assessment data is collected both inside and outside of these exclosures to assess the impact of herbivores in relation to fire.
-Bird point counts are also performed at these locations, allowing comparisons between floral and avian diversity across the reserve and over time.
+Floral and avian diversity and composition within the reserve are currently very poorly understood, and the reserve management are eager to understand how different land use and management histories are affecting them.
+Experimental exclosures have been erected to understand how fire and herbivory interact to influence plant diversity and grazing potential.
+Each site has four treatments of burned and not burned, grazed and not grazed.
+Data on vegetation composition, density, and grazing impact are collected both inside and outside of these exclosures to assess the effect animals have on vegetation.
+Likewise, mammal dung counts help determine how animals are using the sites.
+Bird point counts are also performed at these locations, allowing us to determine the effects of treatments across vegetation types on avian diversity across the reserve.

 Our expeditions run during the South African winter, so rain and wind are regular at this site.
 Temperatures can get up to 18-20 degrees during the day, but will regularly drop below 5 degrees at night.
 The wind-chill can make this feel very cold, so warm and waterproof clothes are essential.

 Low.
 There are some short hikes over rough terrain, but most of the work is in or close to the game-viewer vehicles.